MamadTaheri68/Amazing-World-Of-CSS/001-Learning/02-CSS.md

     ### 7-flex-basis
       This property defines the size of any item according to the available space.
 It's initial value is: `auto`.

     ### 8-flex-grow
       This property defines the grow size in main axis from the flex-basis.
 It will stretch the item to the available space

     ### 9-flex-shrink
       This property is the opposite of flex-grow.
 It handles smaller sizes.
 Higher shrink will shrink faster

     ### 10-shorthand flex
       order of values: flex-grow, flex-shrink, flex-basis

+    ### 11-gap
+      specifying the size of gutters, which is the space between rows and columns
+      * gap
+      * row-gap
+      * column-gap